 One of the stops on my current Viking cruise of the Rhine River was the medieval town of Colmar, in the Alsace region of France.
 And there, on a street corner, we found a handsome half-timbered building dating back to 1340.
 On the front hung a sign that left no doubt as to what the owner did: “Charcuterie Zimmerlin” — a butcher.
 But Mr. Zimmerlin must fancy himself the king of butchers, since he’s celebrated himself with a heraldic lion, carrying an axe and wearing a royal crown.
 He’s even got a little “Z” logo.

 But some humour always helps, so the sign maker has added a little girl in local dress and wooden shoes, being pulled along by a pig she has tethered by a string.
 She seems to be holding on to the lattice work to keep from being pulled off into the street.
 It adds a bit of fun to the whole scene.
 And to make the picture complete, there’s a little border of sausages around the outside.

-The streets of Colmar are filled with these signs, some of them done by famous artist, like the cartoonist Hansi.
+The streets of Colmar are filled with these signs, some of them done by famous artists.
+The butcher’s sign is by one of the most celebrated, the cartoonist Hansi.
 His signs are a regional treasure, depicting local characters and celebrities: the one at left depicts the two fat Fincker brothers bearing a pig’s head and ham on platters, while “Le Grand Saint Antoine” reads a book to a pig.
-(Apparently pigs were credited with saving the local population from an epidemic.)
+(Apparently pigs were credited with saving the local population from an epidemic back in the day.)